BrcMapsTeam/taxonomies/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run deploy`

+Deploys the current built version to gh-pages.
+This command automatically runs the pre-deploy line in the package.json too.